 - Continue running the dough through the machine until the noodles are as thin as you desire them to be.
 The cooking times below assume you are making your noodles a notch or two thicker than the middle setting.
 Liberally dust the ramen sheet with some cornflour on both sides.
 Cut the sheet according to how long you want your noodles to be.
 Run the sheet through a spaghetti-making attachment and dust with more cornflour.

-- To cook the noodles, bring a large pot of unsalted water to the boil.
+- Bring a large pot of unsalted water to the boil.
 Timing is important because you want the noodles to be cooked, but retain enough bounce to withstand the boiling heat of ramen broth.
 Each portion is best cooked separately, on its own.

 - If you have a noodle basket: Set a timer for 50 seconds before dropping the noodles in and hitting start.
 As soon as the noodles go in, agitate them with cooking chopsticks or a fork to ensure they don’t stick together.
 As soon as the alarm pings, pull the basket out and shake away any excess water.
 Immediately use the noodles as desired.